 - Use containers made of wood, metal, clay, terracotta, etc..
-In addition to this you can use old paint boxes, vegetable or fruit crates, used glass or plastic bottles, sand boxes, old wheelbarrows, oil containers, etc. all types of recycled container that can hold water and soil can be used for growing plants in terrace gardens.
+In addition to this, you can use old paint boxes, vegetable or fruit crates, used glass or plastic bottles, sandboxes, old wheelbarrows, oil containers, etc. all types of recycled containers that can hold water and soil can be used for growing plants in terrace gardens.

 - Grow bags, garbage bags, sugar bags, rice or wheat bags and cement bags are also used for growing plants.

 - Select the size of the container depending on the plant size and growth.